Onell Soto

 Onell Asiselo Soto (November 17, 1932 - August 5, 2015) was an Episcopal bishop residing in Miami, Florida.
 Prior to his retirement in 2002 he was appointed by Henry N. Parsley to serve as Assistant Bishop of the Episcopal Diocese of Alabama, beginning on August 1.

 He served in a similar position for four years in Atlanta.
 In 1987, he was elected bishop of the Anglican Church in Venezuela.

-He died on Wednesday, August 5, 2015, in Chicago, IL.
+He died on August 5, 2015, in Chicago.

 Biography

 Soto was born in 1932 in Omaja, a small town founded by American immigrants in the province of Oriente, Cuba.
 The son of Juan Aurelio Soto Vega and María de Los Angeles Almaguer Mayo, Soto spent his childhood in his hometown until 1938 when he moved with his family to a small town named San Agustín, where his father was head of the Army post.

 He received his primary education in San Agustín's public school.
 In 1945 he won a scholarship to study in a rural training school in Victoria de las Tunas, a city 30 miles from home.
 After a year of study there, Soto entered the Methodist mission school in Omaja.
 He graduated with honors in 1947 and received a scholarship to study secondary education at Irene Toland School in Matanzas, 100 miles from Havana.
-Soto graduated with honors in 1952, and enrolled three months later at the University of Havana's School of Medicine where he completed four years of medical training..
+Soto graduated with honors in 1952, and enrolled three months later at the University of Havana's School of Medicine where he completed four years of medical training.

 In 1956 the university was closed for political reasons and was not opened until 1960, after the triumph of Fidel Castro's revolution.

 In 1957, he left Cuba for the United States and enrolled in Boston University's College of Liberal Arts.
 In 1959, he returned to Cuba, and worked for two years as a chemistry technician at a flour mill in Havana.

 On July 4, 1960, he married Nina Ulloa, director of Christian Education of the Episcopal Church in Cuba.
 In November of the same year, they left Cuba for the United States and settled in Sanatorium, Mississippi, where Soto worked as a medical assistant at the Mississippi State Sanatorium, a TB hospital.
 In August 1961, he entered the School of Theology of the University of the South at Sewanee, Tennessee.
 Soto paid part of his studies by teaching Spanish in two Episcopal High Schools while studying at Sewanee.

 He received his Bachelor of Divinity degree in 1964 (later upgraded to Master's), and went to Austin, Texas, where he worked on a Master's degree at the Episcopal Theological Seminary of the Southwest.